 Human and Nature Images

-Another difference of orientation between Vedic and Tantric Yoga is that the Vedic deities are first of all powers of nature like Fire, Wind, Sun and Moon.
+Another difference between Vedic and Tantric Yoga is that the Vedic deities are first of all powers of nature like Fire, Wind, Sun and Moon.
 Their human forms or anthropomorphic sides remain vague.
 They are seldom portrayed in the form of a human figure.
 Tantric Deities, on the other hand, like Shiva and Shakti, are first of all anthropomorphic figures, with a human body, gestures and ornaments defined and delineated quite clearly and frequently.
 Yet Tantric deities have a deep nature symbolism with the Goddess and the mountain stream and Shiva as the mountain, for example, so this distinction is only general.

 The Vedas center around four great Devatas (principles of light) as Agni (fire), Soma (water and moon), Indra-Vayu (lightning) and Surya (the Sun), as the inner and outer forms of light in the universe.
 Agni is the power of speech, mantra and the Divine Word.
 Soma is the power of the mind, meditation and Divine bliss.
 Indra is the power of perception, discrimination and direct realization of the higher Self.
 Surya is the supreme light of the Self and the power of life on all levels.
 Yet each of these forms of light has its corresponding forms of energy as fire energy, lunar energy, solar energy and electrical energy.